innocenzi/tailwindcss-scroll-snap/README.md

 The default values are inherited from your theme's spacing values, negative values included, just like [`margin`](https://tailwindcss.com/docs/margin).

-Also like `margin`, you can override them your Tailwind theme configuration udner the `scrollMargin` key.
+Also like `margin`, you can override them your Tailwind theme configuration under the `scrollMargin` key.

 ## Padding